Experience-Monks/hihat/README.md

 ## Node

+> **Note:** Also see [devtool](https://github.com/Jam3/devtool), a spiritual successor to `hihat` specifically built for developing, profiling and debugging Node applications.

-hihat can also be used for developing simple Node modules.
+hihat can also be used for developing *simple* Node modules.
 The `--node` flag will disable the `"browser"` field resolution and use actual Node modules for `process`, `Buffer`, `"os"`, etc. It also exposes `require` statement outside of the bundle, so you can use it in the Chrome Console while developing.

 For example, `foobar.js`